johnston9/MS3-Shot-Caller/README.md

 2. At the top of the Repository just above the "Settings" button on the menu, click the "Fork" Button.
 3. This will create a copy of the original repository in your GitHub account.

-### Making a Local Clone
+#### Making a Local Clone

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/johnston9/MS3-Shot-Caller)
-2. Under the repository name, click "Clone or download".
+2. Under the repository name, click "Code" beside the Gitpod bitton.
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash.
 5. Set the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL copied above.
 7. Press enter and a local clone will be created.
+8. The clone will include two file needed for sr up and Heroku.

-  - The requirements.txt contains all tools to be installed to run the app.
+  1. The requirements.txt which contains all packages to be installed to run the app.
 These are
-  will contain Flask-PyMongo, dnspython and Flask and it's dependencies.
+  Flask-PyMongo, dnspython and Flask and it's dependencies.
 Heroku will need these to run the app.

-  - The Procfile will tell Heroku what language the app is using.
+  2. The Procfile w tells Heroku what language the app is using.

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

-### Terminal
+#### Terminal

   - Using the following command will install the packages need for the app from requirements.txt.